alchermd/the-spacebar/README.md

 - The [Symfony Flex](https://symfony.sh/) system is a tool for installing related packages.
 The system gives packages an alias (like `annotations` for `doctrine/annotations`) and a recipe which triggers actions after installing the said package.

+- Symfony uses (by default) [Twig](http://twig.symfony.com) as its templating system.
+The docs are straightforward so go read that one.
+It looks and feels like [Jinja](http://jinja.pocoo.org/docs/2.10/)!

 ## License

 Released under the [MIT License](LICENSE)